CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 Or, if U = low, L = low.
 So reduce A! as we spend too much.<br>
 Reducing money in circulation will lower M, improving the TB.<br>
 As buyer willingness to pay is based on P, firms absorb costs.<br>
-In this situation, the %▲M P < %▲e, which is why TB imprives.<br>
+In this situation, the %▲M P < %▲e, which is why TB improves.<br>